pcaston/OpenPeerPower.github.io/source/_integrations/daikin.markdown

 ---
 title: Daikin AC
-description: Instructions on how to integrate Daikin AC devices with Home Assistant.
+description: Instructions on how to integrate Daikin AC devices with Open Peer Power.
 ha_category:
   - Climate
   - Sensor